-When Sugar Ray Leonard retired for the first time in 1982 it was a shock that left a huge vacuum in the sport.
-Over the next few years, the foursome of Thomas Hearns, Roberto Duran, Wilfred Benitez and Marvin Hagler compensated for the loss of boxing’s biggest attraction with a series of high-profile matches.
-But in the meantime, the search was underway for the next supremely talented fighter and marketable star to take the place of Sugar Ray.
-And more than a few thought he had been found when Donald Curry established himself in 1985 as a dominant and undefeated welterweight champion of the world.
+When Sugar Ray Leonard retired for the first time in 1982, his departure left behind a huge void, one not easily filled.
+Over the next few years, the foursome of Thomas Hearns, Roberto Duran, Wilfred Benitez and Marvelous Marvin Hagler compensated for the loss of boxing’s biggest attraction with a series of high-profile matches.
+But in the meantime, the search was underway for someone new, for the next supremely talented, but also marketable, star to take the place of Sugar Ray.
+And more than a few thought he had been found when in 1985 Donald Curry established himself as a dominant and undefeated welterweight champion of the world.

-It’s easy to forget that at that time, Donald “The Cobra” Curry was widely viewed as Leonard’s natural successor, receiving as he did from many the appellation of the best boxer on the planet, pound-for-pound, superior even to Marvelous Marvin Hagler.
-Having demolished the top fighters in the 147 pound weight class, including big wins over Roger Stafford, Marlon Starling, Colin Jones and Milton McCrory, he had become a fixture on national television and it appeared only a matter of time before huge superfights with Hearns or Hagler were realized.
-Thus, his stoppage defeat to Lloyd Honeyghan in 1986 was a massive upset, one of the biggest in boxing history.
+It’s easy to forget now that, for a time, Donald “The Cobra” Curry was widely viewed as Leonard’s natural successor, receiving as he did from many the appellation of the best boxer on the planet, pound-for-pound, superior even to Marvelous Marvin Hagler.
+Having vanquished the top fighters in the 147 pound division, including big wins over Roger Stafford, Marlon Starling, Colin Jones and Milton McCrory, he had become a fixture on national television and it appeared only a matter of time before huge superfights with Hearns or Hagler were realized.
+Thus, his stoppage defeat to Lloyd Honeyghan in 1986 was a major shock, one of the biggest upsets in boxing history.

-Meanwhile, Mike McCallum, aka “The Body Snatcher,” quietly worked his way up through the 154 pound weight class, winning the vacant WBA title from Sean Mannion in 1984 and defending it several times, most notably with impressive wins against Julian Jackson and McCrory.
-But no one at the time was touting McCallum as one of the very best in the sport, pound-for-pound.
+Meanwhile, Mike McCallum, aka “The Body Snatcher,” had quietly worked his way up through the 154 pound weight class, winning the vacant WBA title from Sean Mannion in 1984 and defending it several times, most notably with impressive wins over Julian Jackson and McCrory.
+But few, if any, were touting McCallum as one of the very best in the sport, pound-for-pound.
 The Jamaican was highly regarded by boxing insiders, but otherwise he was just another face in the crowd, another belt-holder who had yet to draw serious attention or arouse much excitement.
 That was about to change.

-And, early on, it looked like “The Lone Star Cobra” had regained his form.
-Moving fluidly, throwing sharp, accurate punches, Curry controlled the action and landed the heavier blows.
+And indeed, early on, it Curry looked as sharp as ever.
+Moving fluidly and throwing quick, accurate punches, he controlled the action and landed the heavier blows.
 In particular, a cobra-quick right hand connected repeatedly in rounds two and three and put the champion on the defensive.
 After four rounds, despite a left eye that was swelling shut, Curry was ahead on points and appeared in command.
-McCallum, while competitive, looked uncomfortable and bothered by Curry’s speed.
+McCallum, while competitive, looked uncomfortable, bothered by Curry’s speed.

-Then came the unexpected.
-And one of the best one-punch knockouts in boxing history, as a minute into round five, Curry made a fatal mistake.
-Having thrown an ineffective combination, he backed away, but with his hands down, perhaps anticipating a body punch, but definitely not anticipating McCallum’s counter left hook, thrown with such velocity the momentum lifted McCallum off his feet.
+Then came the unexpected, and one of the best one-punch knockouts in boxing history.
+A minute into round five, Curry made a fatal mistake.
+Having thrown an ineffective combination, he backed away, but with his hands down, perhaps anticipating a body punch, but definitely not expecting the champion’s counter left hook, thrown with such velocity the momentum actually lifted McCallum off his feet.
 The blow landed perfectly, flush on Curry’s jaw, and sent him flat on his back, down and out.

 The crossroads confrontation was decided by a single punch and Curry would never be the same.
-Tough losses followed from Michael Nunn and Terry Norris, among others, before he finally retired.
+Tough losses from Michael Nunn and Terry Norris followed, among others, before he finally retired.
 And that time when pundits and fans around the globe thought he was a sure bet to become an all-time great was quickly and conveniently forgotten.

 Meanwhile, McCallum would go on to fight for another ten years, establishing himself as one of the best of all time.
 And it was most unfair, both to him and to boxing, that none of the so-called “Four Kings” had the guts to take him on.
-Likely the devastating left hand which knocked Donald Curry out cold had something to do with their trepidation.
+No doubt that devastating left hand which knocked Donald Curry out cold had something to do with their trepidation. — Michael Carbert